Grim-/Outward-Item-Overrider/README.md

 #### Skills -TODO

 # Outward Item Overrider XML structure
-> For example the below file makes two modifications two changes, one item and one on another.
-The first has an added 200 fire damage and the other has its impact set to 505.
+> For example the below files makes three modifications to one item and two on the other item.

+The first has an added 200 fire damage and has its impact set to 51 and has its max durability set to 211.

+The second item has its impact set to 500 and its pouch bonus to 51 .
 > You can copy this into a new file and change the ID and values to get started, simply make sure the .XML file is in the correct folder (above)

 ```javascript